rexarski/rexarski.com/content/now.md

 🌎

 - [Johnny Decimal](https://johnnydecimal.com/);
-- bbq;
+- learn to grill with charcoal, aka play with fire;
-- binge reading;
+- binge read books i bought this year (and years before);
-- pixel art❓
+- catch up with *Rowing with Josh* from Apple Fitness+;

 ***